-- 34. (1) After the execution of an individual payment transaction, the payee's payment service provider shall provide the payee, without undue delay in the same way as laid down in Paragraph 27(1) with all of the following information: - (a) a reference enabling the payee to identify the payment transaction and the payer, and any information transferred with the payment transaction; - (b) the amount of the payment transaction in the currency in which the payee's payment account is credited; - (c) the amount of any charges for the payment transaction and, where applicable, a breakdown of the amounts of such charges, or the interest payable by the payee; - (d) where applicable, the exchange rate used in the payment transaction by the payee's payment service provider, and the amount of the payment transaction before that currency conversion; - (e) the credit value date. - (2) A framework contract shall include a provision whereby the payment service provider shall provide or make available periodically, at least once a month, free of charge, on paper or on another durable medium which allows the payee to store and reproduce unchanged the information referred to in Paragraph 34(1). - (3) Without prejudice to Paragraph 34(2), the payment service provider shall also provide or make available periodically, at least once a year, free of charge, on paper or on another durable medium which allows the payee to store and reproduce information unchanged the information referred to in Paragraph 34(1). - (4) Without prejudice to Paragraphs 16(2) and 34(3), a framework contract shall include a provision whereby the payee may require the information referred to in Paragraph 34(1) to be provided or made available free of charge, on paper or on another durable medium which allows the payee to store and reproduce information unchanged, at a less frequent basis than as provided in Paragraph 34(2).
-However, the payee shall be allowed to revert back to frequency referred to in Paragraph 34(2) at any time and free of charge.
+- 34. (1) After the execution of an individual payment transaction, the payee's payment service provider shall provide the payee without undue delay in the same way as laid down in Paragraph 27(1) with all of the following information: - (a) a reference enabling the payee to identify the payment transaction and the payer, and any information transferred with the payment transaction; - (b) the amount of the payment transaction in the currency in which the payee's payment account is credited; - (c) the amount of any charges for the payment transaction and, where applicable, a breakdown of the amounts of such charges, or the interest payable by the payee; - (d) where applicable, the exchange rate used in the payment transaction by the payee's payment service provider, and the amount of the payment transaction before that currency conversion; - (e) the credit value date. - (2) A framework contract may include a condition that the information referred to in Paragraph 34(1) is to be provided, on paper or on another durable medium at least once a month and free of charge. - (3) Without prejudice to Paragraph 16(2), a framework contract may include a condition that the payee may require the information referred to in Paragraph 34(1) to be provided, on paper or on another durable medium at a less frequent basis than as provided in Paragraph 34(2) and free of charge.
+However, the payee shall be allowed to revert back to the frequency referred to in Paragraph 34(2), at any time and free of charge.